About the product

 I had made up my mind to leave Wajima and live in Tokyo, but I could not forget the charm of Wajima-nuri, the family business, and returned to Wajima four years ago from Tokyo.
 I decided to follow in the footsteps of my grandfather and father and become a lacquerer (a general producer of Wajima lacquerware) in order to bring the robust and elegant (strong and beautiful) charm of Wajima lacquerware to the rest of the world.
 My future goal is to convey Wajima's lacquerware culture and the appeal of lacquer to Japan and the rest of the world.

 I want to bring the appeal of lacquerware to Japanese people, who are increasingly turning away from lacquerware.

 We often receive comments from customers such as "I don't know how to use lacquerware" or "I think lacquerware is not durable.

 In the past, all households had furniture and tableware made of real lacquer, but nowadays only a limited number of households may have lacquerware.
 We developed this product in order to make people aware of the appeal of lacquerware in the first place.
-We hope that many people will have the experience of using lacquerware through this cup.
+We hope that many people will have the experience of using lacquerware through this cooking spatula.

 You will see the strength of this cooking spatula when you use it daily as a kitchen tool.
 When you actually touch the cooking spatula with your hands, you can see the quality of its texture.
 When the cooking spatula is stored in a corner of the kitchen, you can see the beauty of the grain and the warmth of the lacquer.
 First of all, we hope that through the experience of using the lacquerware, many people will be reminded of the lacquerware culture that has existed in Japan since ancient times.